Jonathan-Sproule/FINAL_EPIC_HACK_PROJECT/Kerberoasting/environment-setup.md

 EOT
 dc_public_ip = "XX.XXX.XXX.XXX"
 ```
-Make note of this information though to see this output again use the output command from the working directory
+Make note of this information.
+To see this output again use the output command from the working directory `/pentesting-lab/terraform/`
 ```bash
 terraform output
 ```